Washington’s 9.9% income tax is now law. Get the Tax Planning Guide →

 • Credits: Taxes paid under Washington's capital-gains tax, the B&O/public utility tax and other state income taxes can offset the millionaires' tax.
 Business owners can also claim a credit for pass-through entity tax (PTET) paid at the entity level.

-Incomplete nongrantor (ING) trusts are not a workaround; the statute adds back income from INGs to prevent avoidance.
+Incomplete nongrantor (ING) trusts are not a workaround; Section 307 of the bill appears to add back income from INGs to prevent avoidance.

 The biggest planning levers

-Because the tax starts with federal AGI, the most powerful planning strategies occur at the federal level:
+Because the tax starts with federal AGI, the most powerful planning strategies occur at the federal level.
+Here are the five primary levers, each worth evaluating with a qualified advisor before 2028.

 Real examples